 AUTOMATIC EXCHANGE OF INFORMATION (AEOI) SERVICES

 Compliance with Common Reporting Standard (CRS) and Foreign Account Tax Compliance (FATCA) legislation has become a must, regardless of where your entity is located.
-Should your entity be classified as a financial entity, reporting requirements are ever stricter.
+Should your entity be classified as a financial entity, reporting requirements are even stricter.

 We provide highly qualified and experienced regulatory and compliance professionals who are able to assist with fulfilling the reporting requirements for these regimes.